 The FDA's policy with respect to the continued marketing of unapproved products is stated in the FDA's September 2011 compliance policy guide, Marketed New Drugs without Approved NDAs or ANDAs.
 Under this policy, the FDA has stated that it will follow a risk-based approach with regard to enforcement against such unapproved products.
 The FDA evaluates whether to initiate enforcement action on a case-by-case basis, but gives higher priority to enforcement action against products in certain categories, such as those marketed as unapproved drugs with potential safety risks or that lack evidence of effectiveness.
 We believe that, so long as we comply with applicable manufacturing and labeling standards, the FDA will not take action against us under the current enforcement policy.
 There can be no assurance, however, that the FDA will continue this policy or not take a contrary position with any individual product or group of products.
 If the FDA were to take a contrary position, we may be required to seek FDA approval for these products or withdraw such products from the market.
-If we decide to withdraw the products from the market, our net revenues for generic pharmaceutical products would decline materially, and if we decide to seek FDA approval, we would face increased expenses and might need to suspend sales of the products until such approval was obtained, and there are no assurances that we would receive such approval.
+If we decide to seek FDA approval, we would face increased expenses and might need to suspend sales of the products until such approval was obtained, and there are no assurances that we would receive such approval.